oddballteam/vets-api/README.md

 or certificate paths.

 Config settings that vary in value depending on the deployment environment will also need to be set appropriately for each environment in the relevant [devops (Private Repo)](https://github.com/department-of-veterans-affairs/devops/blob/master/ansible/deployment/config/vets-api) configurations (dev-, staging-, and prod-settings.local.yml.j2).

-Some examples of configuration that will need to be added to these files are:
+Some examples of configuration that need setting in these files are:

 * API keys/tokens
 * 3rd party service hostnames, ports, and certificates/keys.